NaffMwaura/Naffzoe001/README.md

 This repository contains a simple FAQ accordion built using only **HTML** and **CSS**.

-N/B _I have submitted one file with both html and css because I would like to see the file easily run on a mobile app_
+*** _I have submitted one file with both html and css because I would like to see the file easily run on the phone as one file_
 ---

 ## **Task Description**